 Are you one of the nearly 20 million Americans who will buy their own health insurance coverage this year?
 If so, we’ve put together this checklist to help you prepare for annual Open Enrollment.
-(If you need personal help with anything, please feel free to email me at email@example.com.
-I’ll do everything I can to help you make a confident health insurance decision this year.)
+(If you need personal help with anything, please feel free to email us at firstname.lastname@example.org.
+We’ll do everything we can to help you make a confident health insurance decision this year.)

 Here’s the checklist.
 I’ve gone into details on each item below.

 - Confirm your state’s Open Enrollment dates and deadline

 - Decide whether to use a health insurance agent